harrycresswell/harry/content/page/working-with-me.md

 ## Get in touch

-If you have a project in mind, and you think I might be a good fit, then let’s talk about it and we can take it from there.

-## Get in touch

 If you have a project in mind, and you think I might be a good fit, then [let’s talk about it](/contact/) and we can take it from there.